Installing for iOS/tvOS development

 In case you are not familiar with iOS, Objective-C or Xcode, we recommend taking a look at the available documentation at Apple's website.
 This can be a good starting point.

-Download and install GStreamer binaries
+Download and unpack GStreamer binaries

 Configure your development environment